Isotopy and equivalence of knots in 3-manifolds: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:irred-rigid}}

-Let $M$ be a closed, orientable 3-manifold.
-We will consider the following groups of self-maps of $M$, and the various relationships between them: \begin{itemize} \item $\Homeo(M)$: the group of self-homeomorphisms of $M$, endowed with the compact open topology. \item $\Homeo_0(M)$: the group of self-homeomorphisms of $M$ which are \emph{isotopic} to the identity.
-This is identified with the identity component of $\Homeo(M)$ and inherits the subspace topology. \item $\HE(M)$: the group of self-homotopy equivalences of $M$, endowed with the compact open topology. \item $\HE_0(M)$: the group of self-homotopy equivalences of $M$ \emph{homotopic} to the identity.
-This is identified with the identity component of $\HE(M)$ and inherits the subspace topology. \end{itemize}
+Let $M$ be a closed, smooth, orientable manifold.
+We will consider the following topological groups of self-maps of $M$, and briefly review the various relationships between them: \begin{itemize} \item $\Diff(M)$: the group of self-diffeomorphisms of $M$ endowed with the $C^\infty$ topology. \item $\Homeo(M)$: the group of self-homeomorphisms of $M$, endowed with the compact open topology. \item $\HE(M)$: the group of self-homotopy equivalences of $M$, endowed with the compact open topology. \end{itemize} Recall that for any topological group $G$, the path component of the identity, denoted by $G_0$, is a normal subgroup and thus the set of path-components $\pi_0( G)=G/G_0$ inherits a group structure.
+The natural inclusions induce homomorphisms on the groups of path components